Sailing to Antarctica? Cap vers l'Antarctique? ¿Rumbo a la Antártida?

 An updated version of IAATO "Sailing to Antarctica" pamphlet is now available and can be downloaded here.
 The pamphlet – in English, French and Spanish – offers valuable information and links for yachts heading for Antarctica.

 IAATO is cautioning all potential travellers to Antarctica, who are hoping to fly a drone, or Unmanned Aerial Vehicle (UAV), to check with their travel agent or tour operator before packing their device.
 Opportunities may be limited until more is known about their safe and environmentally responsible use in this last great wilderness – particularly in the wildlife rich coastal regions of Antarctica.
 Read More

-Yachting Guidelines and Checklist adopted at ATCM XXXV
+Yachting Guidelines and Checklist

 At the 35th Antarctic Treaty Consultative Meeting (Hobart, 2012), Treaty Parties adopted Resolution 10.
 The resolution recommends that all those intending to undertake a yacht visit to Antarctica utilize an agreed Checklist of yacht specific items for preparing safe Antarctic voyages.
 The Parties also recommended the use of agreed Guidelines for Antarctic Cruises.
 Contact details of national competent authorities and relevant Maritime Rescue Coordination Centers (MRCCs) were also made available for Antarctica-bound yachts.

 Be Prepared and Help Protect the Antarctic Environment